sigsum/sigsum/proposals/2023-08-witness-apis.md

 ## 2. Checkpoint style API

-This API is instead fairly similar to github.com/transparency-dev/witness/api.
+This API is instead based on the checkpoint format, and on github.com/transparency-dev/witness/api.

 The names of the endpoints are picked to match the current witness.md, because the transparency-dev/witness API has log IDs in the URL, which is a concept we'd like to avoid and replace with origin lines.